 Head of Law School

 The Law School has a worldwide reputation for excellence in teaching and research, attracting academics, visiting lecturers and students from across the globe.
 We are an ambitious, dynamic and friendly law school delivering a first class legal education at an elite Russell Group university.
+Now in the Top 80 for Law in the Times Higher Education World University Rankings 2019*

 We combine academic excellence with innovative teaching to provide you with the experience, skills and confidence you need to build a successful career.